Olivia Cheung

 hechenxi0727@gmail.com

 Chenxi received her Ph.D. from Beijing Normal University.
 Chenxi is interested in the neural basis of visual object recognition and concept learning.
 Her projects investigated the nature of representation of different concepts.
 Specifically, she studied how category-selective effects for animals and man-made objects observed in behavior and in the brain are explained by visual or conceptual differences among the categories.
 Chenxi then worked with Stanislas Dehaene at INSERM, France.
-She is currently a BrainsCAN postdoc fellow working with Daniel Ansari at University of Western Ontario, Canada.
+She then completed a BrainsCAN postdoc fellowship working with Daniel Ansari at University of Western Ontario, Canada.

 Emma Wei Chen